kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

    * create a GitHub release and trigger documentation update on the official Kyma website
    * trigger provisioning of the cluster from the created release.
 Use the cluster to test the release candidate.

-   > **CAUTION**: The cluster is automatically generated for you, but removal is a manual action.
-The release cluster, the IP Addresses, and the DNS records must be deleted manually after tests on the given cluster are done.
+   > **CAUTION**: The cluster is automatically generated for you, and it is automatically removed after 7 days.

    If you don't have access to the GCP project, post a request in the Slack team channel.